denizenslab/teaching/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 profile: false  # includes a profile section
 courses: true  # includes a list of projects
+seminars: true  # includes a list of seminars
 ---